RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-28-ibm-ssk-screw-mod-guide.md

 --------------------------
 ## Removing Existing Rivets
 ![bare](http://i.imgur.com/SRo4lC7.jpg)
 Removing the rivets is an easy task but can seem hard.
-I found that using a stanley blade by hand was easy enough, but in the fast I have used a chisel.
+I found that using a stanley blade by hand was easy enough, but in the past I have used a chisel.
 I do not recommend using a chisel as this is the fastest way to blunt a chisel.
 When removing the rivets you must ensure you don't slip and slice the traces as these can be quite a pain to repair.
 Once you have removed all the rivets, carefully separate the sections.
 Do not be to forceful at this stage as the barrels can be quite frail.
 ![slice](http://i.imgur.com/H9pn7o4.jpg)
 ![all off](http://i.imgur.com/vyFbdUO.jpg)